-As this project progresses, communications between each RTU and the SCADA servers will be migrated on to the IP system by means of a Conitel-DNP3 over IP protocol conversion device.
-This will allow the redundancy in the IP network to be fully utilised while removing the RTU50 DCIU which is currently a single point of failure in the network.
+As this project progresses, communications between each "RTU" and the SCADA servers will be migrated on to the IP system.
+This will allow the redundancy in the IP network to be fully utilised.

-In the long term, as AEL upgrade each of the substations currently serviced by the Leeds and Northrup RTU network, the C225 RTUs will all be replaced by SEL IEDs.
+In the long term, as AEL upgrades the protection in each of the substations currently serviced by the legacy Leeds and Northrup RTU network, the RTUs will all be replaced by SEL IEDs.

-Direct DNP3 type communications are possible now that a new SCADA master system was installed in 2006.
+Direct DNP3 type communications became possible when a new SCADA master system was installed in 2006.
 The broadband link in the diagram above was installed in 2006 and uses the new DNP3 communication.
 There are a lot of other advantages to talking DNP3 including easier communication to Intelligent Electronic Devices (IED's).